');

 About Gilman, IL

-Gilman is a small community in Illinois with a population of 1,576 residents.
-The median household income is $65,729 per year, which is near the national average.
-The median age in Gilman is 43.8 years.
+Gilman is a small town located in Illinois with a population of 1,576 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,729 per year, which is 13% below the national median of $75,149.
+The median age of 43.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Gilman, IL